-- A hollow axle with a shaft ("skewer") running through it which has an adjustable tension nut on one end and an over-center cam on the other (cam action system, fig.8 a & b) - A hollow axle with a shaft ("skewer") running through it which has a nut on one end and a fitting for a hex key, lock lever or other tightening device on the other (through bolt, fig. 9) - Hex nuts or hex key bolts which are threaded on to or into the hub axle (bolton wheel, fig. 10)
+A hollow axle with a shaft ("skewer") running through it which has an adjustable tension nut on one end and an over-center cam on the other (cam action system, figs. 8a & 8b)

+- A hollow axle with a shaft ("skewer") running through it which has a nut on one end and a fitting for a hex key, lock lever or other tightening device on the other (through bolt, fig. 9) - Hex nuts or hex key bolts which are threaded on to or into the hub axle (bolt-on wheel, fig. 10a)